Kubernetes requests & limits: practical sizing (and cost impact)

 Next: turn node count into dollars

-After you estimate node count, price it with Kubernetes Node Cost Calculator and then add other line items using the Kubernetes cost checklist: what to include.
+After you estimate node count, price it with Kubernetes Node Cost Calculator and then add other line items using the Kubernetes costs guide: what to include.